LukeZGD/Legacy-iOS-Kit/README.md

 - Device activation using ideviceactivation (useful for iOS 4 and lower)
 - The latest baseband will be flashed for A5(X)/A6(X) devices if applicable
 - Dumping and stitching baseband to IPSW (requires `--disable-bbupdate`)
-- Dumping and stitching activation records to IPSW (requires `--activation-records`)

 ## Supported devices
 - [Identify your device here](https://ipsw.me/device-finder)